ISO 14001:2015 - Clause 9.1: Monitoring and Measurement

 As always, records of the calibration or verification are needed to demonstrate that you have done this important activity, and they can be invaluable tools for investigation should a problem happen.
 It is good to remind ourselves that you do not need to monitor and measure everything, only those things that are significant.

-So to summarise - although monitoring and measurement was a requirement of the 2004 version of the standard, the 2015 version is more prescriptive about defining the methods to use, establishing performance criteria, and analysis of results.
+So to summarise - ISO 14001:2015 goes about defining the methods to use, establishing performance criteria, and analysis of results in order to monitor and measure.
 You must ensure that your measuring mechanisms are trusted, proven, and regular and that you have a plan to review their effectiveness regularly.
 Your EMS performance and the environment will both see the benefit.

 Reviewed by: Judith Hargreaves, NQA Regional Assessor